madelenfoss/planetary-records-cafe/README.md

 Scroll to top button:
 https://www.freecodecamp.org/news/back-to-top-button-and-page-progressbar-with-html-css-and-js/

-# What I will do next:
+## What I will do next:

 - Create a javascript file called fetchData.js to fetch all data from Sanity.io, and then get the data needed for each function that will be used in the project from the fetchData file.

 - Add try catch the right way after fetchData file is added - for better performance.

-- Make filtered vinyls 'buy' buttons work with the shoppingCart function.
+- Make it possible to add filtered vinyls to the the shopping cart.
 Add local storage to keep items in cart.